AMENDED AND RESTATED

 Shall coordinate and support the activities of the contact families.

 Shall plan and monitor all Family Support activities, programs, and conferences.

 Shall plan and schedule all educational and professional seminars.

 Shall work to recruit new and retain ongoing members.

 (B).
 Fund Raising

-Shall be responsible for creating a development plan/calendar and coordinating all fundraising activities with the staff support of the Development Director, including the annual fund and annual walk/runs.
+Shall be responsible for creating a development plan/calendar and coordinating all fundraising activities with the staff support of the Development Director, including the annual fund, annual fundraising events, planned giving, endowment growth, marketing & technology where applicable to fundraising efforts and annual walk/runs.